howard-university-web-services/howard_paragraphs/modules/hp_magazine_feed/README.md

 ## Notes on magazine feed filtering
 If no optional filters are chosen, it will show a default feed, though we highly reccomend choosing a category.

-More information and documentation on the magazine API can be found in the idfive_magazine_api module on huenterprise.

 ## Markup Overrides
 - You may override paragraphs templates by copying them into the client theme.
 - You may override hooks by copying into client .theme, and modifying hook name/etc.